RogerDodger/EznGuide/Notes.md

 ### 060-characters.tt

-Really not a big fan of using Mary Sue as any kind of literary term.
+* Really not a big fan of using Mary Sue as any kind of literary term.
 It's just hogwash to me.
 Eh.

 ### 070-plot.tt

-\>Grimdark
+* >Grimdark

+### 080-publishing.tt

+* Line 21 - "Rating bombing" doesn't really exist anymore

+### eznguide.css

+* `.tag.random` and `.tag.sci-fi` are the same colour